Policies

 The main criteria for selecting reference materials are the relevance of the material to the present or anticipated need for the information, the accuracy and currency of the information, and the ease of use in retrieving information.

-Each year the library purchases more reference sources in the electronic media through databases available on our website.
-The decision to purchase is primarily determined by the availability of funds and the relative cost of the electronic publication vs the cost of the print form of the same item.
+Each year the library attempts to purchase more reference sources in the electronic media through databases available on our website.
+The decision to purchase is primarily determined by the importance of the information, availability of funds and the relative cost of the electronic publication vs the cost of the print form of the same item.

 Periodicals